Find Affordable College Courses

 Waltham, MA

-Brandeis University ranked #9 on this year’s Best Film, Video & Photographic Arts Schools list.
-Located in the small city of Waltham, Brandeis is a private not-for-profit college with a moderately-sized student population.
+With a ranking of #9, Brandeis University did quite well on this year’s best schools for film, video and photographic arts students.
+Located in the city of Waltham, Brandeis is a private not-for-profit college with a moderately-sized student population.

 Full Film, Video & Photographic Arts at Brandeis University Report